veogeo/mmomtchev--node/doc/api/n-api.md

   ready-to-use CJS/ES6 environment with `global.require()` and
   `global.import()` functions that resolve modules from the directory of the compiled binary.
-* `[in] stdio`: Structure of three pointers to functions with `read`/`write` semantics to be called for reading/writing from/to `stdin`/`stdout`/`stderr`.
-The standard file descriptors will be used if these are NULL, in which case they might get switched to non-blocking mode.
+  It can be used to redirect `process.stdin`/ `process.stdout` streams since Node.js might switch these file descriptors to non-blocking mode.
 * `[out] result`: A `napi_env` result.

 Initialize a new environment.
 A single platform can hold multiple Node.js